pawelkoston/PyQxtGlobalShortcut/README.rst

 Overview
 --------

-PyQxtGlobalShortcut provides cross-platform global hotkey / shortcuts for python using PyQt.
+PyQxtGlobalShortcut provides cross-platform global hotkey / shortcuts for python using PyQt5.

 PyQxtGlobalShortcut is a wrapper for `libqxt <http://www.libqxt.org/>`_'s `QxtGlobalShortcut <http://doc.libqxt.org/tip/qxtglobalshortcut.html>`_.

 My aim is to provide cross-platform support for global hotkeys (shortcuts) in python.
 Ideally I would like to remove the PyQt and libqxt dependency but that remains a (distant) future goal.
 I believe it is definitely possible and potentially quite useful though.

-This fork support PyQt4 / PyQt5 on Python 2.x / 3.x within a proper namespace.
+This fork support  PyQt5 on Python  >3.6 within a proper namespace.

 Installation